S4 method for ConservationProblem,ANY,ANY,ANY

 integer

-planning units in the solution.
-For problems with multiple zones,
+minimum number of neighbors for selected planning units in the solution.
+For problems with multiple zones, the argument tok

-must have an element for each zone.
+must have an element for each zone.- clamp

 matrix

-neighborhood scheme for different zones.
-Each row and column corresponds
+object describing the neighborhood scheme for different zones.
+Each row and column corresponds to a different zone in the argument tox

-, and cell values must
+, and cell values must contain binarynumeric

-if neighboring planning units (as specified in the argument to
+values (i.e., one or zero) that indicate if neighboring planning units (as specified in the argument todata

 NULL

-, matrix
+, orarray

-object showing which planning units are neighbors with each
+object showing which planning units are neighbors with each other.
+The argument defaults toNULL

-neighborhood data is calculated automatically using the
+which means that the neighborhood data is calculated automatically using theadjacency_matrix()

+function.
 See the Data format section for more information.

-added to it.
+object with the constraints added to it.

-This function uses neighborhood data identify solutions that surround planning units with a minimum number of neighbors.
+This function uses neighborhood data to identify solutions that surround planning units with a minimum number of neighbors.
 It was inspired by the mathematical formulations detailed in Billionnet (2013) and Beyer et al. (2016).

 The argument to data